-Description Available For NAM routers only .
-Network carrier selection.
-Provides either automatic detection option, or manual selection of AT&T , Rogers or Verizon .
-Network identifier (Access Point Name).
-The user name used for logging on to the GSM network.
-The password used for logging on to the GSM network.
+Item Description APN Network identifier (Access Point Name).
+Username The user name used for logging on to the GSM network.
+Password The password used for logging on to the GSM network.
 Enter valid characters only, see chap.
-2.1.2!
-Authentication protocol used in the GSM network: PAP or CHAP - The router selects the authentication method.
+1.2.1!
+Authentication Authentication protocol used in the GSM network: PAP or CHAP - The router selects the authentication method.
 PAP - The router uses the PAP authentication method.
 CHAP - The router uses the CHAP authentication method.
-Specifies the version of IP protocol used: IPv4 - IPv4 protocol is used only (default).
+IP Mode Specifies the version of IP protocol used: IPv4 - IPv4 protocol is used only (default).
 IPv6 - IPv6 protocol is used only.
 IPv4/IPv6 - IPv4 and IPv6 independent dual stack is enabled.
-For use in IPv4 and IPv4/IPv6 mode only.
+IP Address For use in IPv4 and IPv4/IPv6 mode only.
 Specifies the IPv4 address of the SIM card.
 You manually enter the IP address only when mobile network carrier has assigned the IP address.
-Specifies the telephone number which the router dials for a CSD connection.
-The router uses the default telephone number 991 #.
-Specifies the carrier code.
+Operator Specifies the carrier code.
 You can specify this parameter as the PLNM preferred carrier code.
-Specifies the type of protocol used in the mobile network.
+Network type Specifies the type of protocol used in the mobile network.
 Automatic selection - The router automatically selects the transmission method according to the availability of transmission technologies.
 Automatic selection never selects NB-IoT networks.
 Use NB-IoT in the selection for NB-IoT networks.
-Specifies the PIN used to unlock the SIM card.
+PIN Specifies the PIN used to unlock the SIM card.
 Use only if this is required by a given SIM card.
 The SIM card will be blocked after several failed attempts to enter the PIN.
-Maximum Receive Unit - maximum size of packet that the router can receive via Mobile WAN.
+MRU Maximum Receive Unit - maximum size of packet that the router can receive via Mobile WAN.
 The default value is 1500 B. Other settings may cause the router to receive data incorrectly.
-Minimal value in IPv4 and IPv4/IPv6 mode: 128 B. Minimal value in IPv6 mode: 1280 B.

-Item Description MTU Maximum Transmission Unit - maximum size of packet that the router can transmit via Mobile WAN.
-The default value is 1500 B. Other set- tings may cause the router to transmit data incorrectly.
+Minimal value in IPv4 and IPv4/IPv6 mode: 128 B. Minimal value in IPv6 mode: 1280 B. MTU Maximum Transmission Unit - maximum size of packet that the router can transmit via Mobile WAN.
+The default value is 1500 B. Other settings may cause the router to transmit data incorrectly.
 Minimal value in IPv4 and IPv4/IPv6 mode: 128 B. Minimal value in IPv6 mode: 1280 B.